tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure - Former.md

 ## Given Away

+- An elegant wooden pipe, made of some strange dark wood you have not seen before, carved with the initials M. T., from Buruli's kingdom, returned to [[Milo Thistlefoot]].
+- A silver ring set with a small blue sapphire, engraved, "To my beloved Tilly" on the inside, from Buruli's kingdom, returned to [[Milo Thistlefoot]] and [[Tilly Brineheart]].
+- A beautifully crafted brass compass, casing engraved with "Stormdancer".
+It does not work anymore, from Buruli's kingdom, returned to [[Milo Thistlefoot]] and [[Tilly Brineheart]].
+- A magic silver rapier, owned by Milo and returned to him, from Buruli's kingdom, returned to [[Milo Thistlefoot]] and [[Tilly Brineheart]].
+- A strange swirling silvery crystal on a necklace, returned to Tilly, from Buruli's kingdom, returned to [[Milo Thistlefoot]] and [[Tilly Brineheart]].
 - The Watcher Pendant - a very elaborate design, set with diamonds, taken from Rhodar von Glauer in [[Ursk Treasure|Shadowkeep]].
 Given to [[Olen Vrask]] as proof of the death of [[Rhodar von Glauer]].
 - [[Drankorian Message Stone]] (uncommon minor item) (given to [[Sura]]) paired with Wellby's message stone.
 - A giant-sized hunting horn carved from a mammoth tusk and scrimshawed with elaborate patterns (400 - 650 gp, from [[Mezzar|Grimbaskal]]'s Hoard), given to [[Brimskarda]] as a gift  %%SECRET[5]%%